MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ### Developer Portal for Teams

-The [Developer Portal for Teams](/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) is the primary tool for configuring, distributing, and managing Microsoft Teams apps, including apps extended to run across Microsoft 365 and Copilot plugins.
+The [Developer Portal for Teams](/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) is the primary tool for configuring, distributing, and managing Microsoft Teams apps, including apps extended to run across Microsoft 365 and Microsoft Copilot.
 With Developer Portal, you can collaborate with colleagues on your app, set up runtime environments, and much more.

 ## Microsoft security, trust, and commitment to Responsible AI